Quality Check Definition and Application

 dq_engine = DQEngine(WorkspaceClient())

-# Load checks with the "default" run config:
+# Load checks from the "default" run config

 default_checks = dq_engine.load_checks_from_table(table_name="dq.config.checks_table")